 Students in this program are required to successfully design and complete independent scientific research projects, where they work with faculty in Pacific University’s School of Natural Sciences and School of Pharmacy.
 In addition students are required to take discipline- specific courses that cover important concepts in pharmacology, toxicology and environmental chemistry (i.e. drug metabolism, dose response curves, chemical behavior in environmental compartments, target organ toxicity).

-Four years for a complete BA degree.
+Four years for a complete BS degree.
 Two years for students transferring in with an AAOT degree.
 Program length may vary depending upon the student’s course load and academic progress.